 My heart sank deep into the floor beneath me.
-We always pride ourselves on how we relish feedback, but it’s extremely difficult to handle being told that you’re just not pulling your weight.
+It’s extremely difficult to handle being told that you’re just not pulling your weight.
 Worse still, we instantly knew that he was right.
-It was embarrassing that somebody outside the company had recognised it before we had done anything about it.

 It sounded like a very HR basic for small businesses, but as we reflected together over the hours that followed we realised we had fallen foul of a far bigger error.
-We had obsessed - as we often do - on building a culture where our team loved to come to work, rather than one that encouraged them to deliver their very best.
-We had failed to realise that creating an environment full of trust, support and mutual respect is important, but not the finished article.
+We had obsessed - as we often do - with building a culture where our team loved to come to work, rather than one that encouraged them to deliver their very best.
 To really achieve maximum results, we had to push our people hard so they were constantly out of their comfort zone.

 What's more, of course, is we felt that they deserved that.
-Our team are ambitious.
+Our team members are ambitious.
 They want to learn and grow quickly.
 By not pushing them we felt like we were letting them down as well.
 (You can check out how Learnbly maximised their L&D potential to keep that from happening)

 That meant things were going to get harder.
 More uncomfortable, more stressful, and more demanding.
-It wasn’t about reversing many of the cultural foundations we had built - in fact, as we’ll review later, the culture we had already created was one of the key reasons we could make progress quickly - but we had to layer something entirely new on top.
-We had to understand what that was and how to bake it into the business.
-Fast.
+It wasn’t about reversing many of the cultural foundations we had built, we had to layer something entirely new on top.

 What does “high performance” look like?